 The interior is just as incredible as the exterior.
-The decorative and beautiful stained-glass windows burst with color and the paintings are with the extra look.
-Take time to explore the inside as there are many statues, artwork and frescoes to be discovered.
+The decorative and beautiful stained-glass windows burst with color and the paintings are worth an extra look.
+Take time to explore the inside as there are many statues, artwork, and frescoes to be discovered.

 Piazza del Duomo

 As the central Piazza in Milan, the Piazza del Duomo is a huge open public space that features some impressive architecture and sculptures.
 In the center of the square stands a glorious statue of the first King of united Italy – Vittorio Emmanuel.

 - AC Milan San Siro Stadium (Gary’s favorite futbol (soccer) team!